 Please compare to roads and segments of highways built under Chinese and American supervision such as the America House- Nsamampom 4-Lane road from East Legon to Madina, and the George W. Bush Highway.

 Please ensure “Value-for-money” by delivering the same quality durability roads you see in UK, Germany, or the US and Canada!

-Dr. K. Danso, East Legon and Livermore, California
+Thank you.
+Sincerely, Dr. K. Danso, East Legon and Livermore, California